 This information must be followed by a clear and concise description of the objectives and technical approach of the proposed research.
-The description of proposed research in the preapplication may not exceed two pages, when printed using standard letter-size (8.5 inch x 11 inch) paper with 1-inch margins (top, bottom, left, and right).
-The font must not be smaller than 11 point.
-Figures must fit within the two-page limit.
-References may be appended in additional pages.
+The pre-application may not exceed four pages, when printed using standard letter-size (8.5-inch x 11-inch) paper with 1-inch margins (top, bottom, left, and right).
+The font must not be smaller than 11point.
+Figures and references, if included, must fit within the four-page limit.

 In addition, the pre-application must include a listing of individuals who should not serve as merit reviewers of a subsequent application.
 Detailed instructions for how to craft such a listing are provided in Section VIII of this FOA.
 This listing will not count toward the pre-application's page limit.
-The list of individuals must be converted to a PDF file and appended to your pre-application for submission through the PAMS website at https://pamspublic.science.energy.gov.
+The list of individuals must be sent via email to the program manager selected as the recipient of your pre-application in PAMS.